ducarme/springable/docs/creating_the_spring_model_csv_file.md

 #### The `LINE SPRINGS` section
 The `LINE SPRINGS` section serves to define **line springs**, that is, springs whose elastic energy is a function of their [polygonal chain](https://en.wikipedia.org/wiki/Polygonal_chain)'s length.
 They are useful when modelling mechanical systems involving cable-driven actuation or [pulleys](https://en.wikipedia.org/wiki/Pulley).
-Those springs are defined by specifying **n nodes** (n>=2), which together define a polygonal chain.
+Those springs are defined by specifying  $n$ **nodes** ($n \ge 2$), which together define a polygonal chain.
 More precisely, the nodes are the vertices listed sequentially that form the chain.
 The sequence of nodes does not need to (but can) be closed (first and last node can be different or identical).

-Along with its n nodes, the **mechanical behavior** must be specified, and optionally the natural length of the line spring.
+Along with its $n$ nodes, the **mechanical behavior** must be specified, and optionally the natural length of the line spring.
 If no natural length is provided, the natural length is automatically set to the length defined by the n specified nodes.
 The mechanical behavior describes its intrinsic tension-displacement relation.
 It can be a linear behavior (the line spring follows [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law)) or a nonlinear one